 Zucchini boats are a popular option that any healthy eater should have in his or her meal rotation.
 They are low carb, figure-friendly, and if you leave off the cheese they work for Paleo, Keto, and clean-eating diets as well.

-The inspiration for this dish though, comes not only from my love of Chicken Parmesan and my love of zucchini, but also from you, my readers.
-I get a lot of comments about how to make the foods you love healthier, in particular for those foods you don't want to give up completely, but need to figure out how to make them fit within your diet needs.
+I get a lot of comments about how to make the foods you love healthier, in particular for those foods you don't want to give up completely but need to figure out how to make them fit within your diet needs.
 I'm always happy to receive your comments, suggestions, and questions and try to tackle your needs.
 That's why I'm here, after all!

 What Makes These Chicken Parmesan Zucchini Boats Healthy?